THE CORE PROGRAM

 bethaugsburger@gmail.com

-This course focuses on the principles of algebra, covering the following topics: the rules of algebra, linear equations, inequalities, systems and constraints, powers and roots and radicals, exponential growth and decay, quadratic equations, polynomials and factoring, proportions and rational equations, and functions.
+This course focuses on the principles of algebra, covering the following topics: rules of algebra, linear equations, inequalities, systems, powers, roots and radicals, exponential growth and decay, quadratic equations, polynomials, factoring, proportions and rational equations, graphs and functions.

-Algebra 1 meets twice a week on Tuesdays and Thursdays.
-Students should expect to spend 6 to 8 hours per week on assignments outside of class.
-Time will vary depending on the student's confidence, ability, and previous experience in math.
-Extra help is available through email and weekly Office Hours using Zoom.
+Algebra 1 meets twice each week.
+Students should expect to spend 6 – 8 hours per week on assignments outside of class.
+Time will vary depending on the student’s confidence, study skills, and previous experience in math.
+Extra help is available through email and weekly office hours using Zoom.

 Text: McDougal Littell Algebra 1, Larson, Boswell, Kanold, and Stiff.
 ISBN #0-395-93776-0